 magic mischief of referred pain happens.

 Wondering where pain can be referred to in the body?
 Check out this handy referred pain map.
+This will help pinpoint where you feel that sensation of pain whenever it arises.

 Meet Your Nervous System

 Your nervous system is made up of thousands of nerve cells called “neurons.”
 These neurons connect sensory receptors all over your body to your brain.
-Think of them like telegram wires connecting different regions of your body to the command center.
+Think of them like telegram wires connecting different regions of your body to a command center.

 Because the nervous system can be a confusing place to navigate, in this article we'll focus on the key players in referred pain: Your Central Nervous System (CNS), Somatic Nervous System (SNS), and Autonomic Nervous System (ANS).